Nvidia's GeForce RTX 2050, MX570, MX550 GPUs Arrive In Spring 2022

 In terms of the memory configuration, the GeForce RTX 2050 has 4GB of GDDR6 memory clocked at 14 Gbps.
 Bound by a 64-bit memory interface, the GeForce RTX 2050 can deliver a maximum memory bandwidth up to 112 GBps.

-Once again, Nvidia didn't delve into details on the GeForce MX570 and MX550.
+The GeForce MX570 and MX550's other specifications remain a mystery.
 The chipmaker only stated that the duo sport "more power-efficient CUDA cores and with faster memory speeds than previous MX GPUs."
-In addition, the chipmaker claims that the GeForce MX570 and MX550 will offer a leap of performance and efficiency in photo and video-editing tasks, such as Adobe Lightroom and Premiere Pro, as well as improved gaming in comparison to integrated graphics.
+In addition, Nvidia claims that the GeForce MX570 and MX550 will offer a leap of performance and efficiency in photo and video-editing tasks, such as Adobe Lightroom and Premiere Pro, as well as improved gaming in comparison to integrated graphics.

 More than doing this, I personally hate shameless rebranding, so this is not too bad IMO.
 Plus, there is a need for more GPUs in all market segments, so they're just filling gaps I'd say.